Roman and Eleonora Witoński

 The Witoński family were forced to live in the Radom ghetto.

-On March 21, 1943, during the holiday of Purim, there was a raid and they, together with more than 150 other Jewish men, women, and children, were taken to the old Jewish cemetery in Szydlowice.
+The Witonski family, together with more than 150 other Jewish men, women and children, were taken by force to the old Jewish cemetery in Szydlowice.

-There, the SS commenced a mass execution.
+There, the SS committed a mass execution.

 Szydlowice cemetery, photo taken in 1984.

-His wife Rucza was able to hide behind the gravestones with Roman and Eleonora.
+His wife Rucza was able to hide behind the gravestones with their children.

 All three had numbers tattooed on their forearms: A-15158 for the mother, A-15159 for Eleonora and A-19948 for Roman.